xaadu/fb-translator-bot-xs/README.md

   * Remember your web app link.
   * Put the link on `JSON API` URL section and select GET method.
   * Your bot is 100% ready to use.

+  NB: You can use facebook app in developers.facebook.com to use.
+But you have to change app.py to make compitable

 ## Feedback: